Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textsc{RoSPr}, a method that enhances zero-shot generalization capabilities of a meta-trained LM by retrieving prompt-specific source prompt embeddings (soft prompts) for a given target task.
-We accomplish this by first training the \textit{soft} prompts for each \textit{hard} prompt of the source tasks.
+In this paper, we introduce \textsc{RoSPr}, a method that efficiently enhances zero-shot generalization capabilities of a meta-trained LM by retrieving prompt-specific source prompt embeddings (soft prompts) for a given target task.
+We accomplish this by first training the soft prompts for hard prompt of the source tasks.
 After training source prompt embeddings, we construct the \textit{Source Prompt Library} by storing the mean representation of training instances as keys and the corresponding prompt embeddings as values.
-At inference, we search for training instances stored in the library similar to sample instances from the target task, retrieve the corresponding prompt embedding, select the most frequently retrieved embedding and append it to each of the target task instances for prediction.
-We further propose variants of retrieved embedding selection such as the interpolation of multiple source embeddings and a novel variance-based ranking to help improve accuracy and robustness to various wordings of evaluation prompts.
+At inference, we search for training instances stored in the library similar to sample instances from the target task, retrieve the corresponding prompt embedding, select the most frequently retrieved embedding, and append it to each of the target task instances for prediction.
+Our results show that \textsc{RoSPr} efficiently enhances the zero-shot performance of the backbone model while introducing minimal additional parameters during inference.
 We additionally provide analysis of which factors attribute to the performance of \textsc{RoSPr} and find that \textit{heuristic cues} such as the answer choice format are critical for generalization performance, implying that it may play a role similar to demonstrations in in-context learning.